anomaddev/BoardingPassKit/README.md

 This Swift framework will allow you to read the barcodes and QR codes from boarding passes and other documents that are encoded using the IATA 2D barcode standard.

+**This Framework is still in development.
+Please use with caution in your projects!**

 ## Installation
 #### Swift Package Manager
 Add the package to your Xcode project with the repository URL: